Length: 10.5 Miles round trip

 you climb this mountain, you must obtain

-used.
-All 100 permits a day are done on-line through the
+All 100 permits per day are done online through the Mount St. Helens Institute for a fee.

 To register and pay for a pass use this Link.